omerahm69/project-1/README.md

 - I also make use of Learning Web Design, 5th Edition A Beginner's Guide to HTML, CSS, JAVASCRIPT, AND WEB GRAPHICS
-- For responsive design I have make use of this YouTube link: https://www.youtube.com/watch?v=8eFeIFKAKHw
+- Additionally, for responsive design I have make use of this YouTube link: https://www.youtube.com/watch?v=8eFeIFKAKHw